manovG/Python_practice/README.md

 7. Functions and Recursion
 8. Classes
 9. Stacks
+10. Search and Sort
-10. Numpy - cleaning and preprocessing data
+11. Numpy - cleaning and preprocessing data